 But no potential clients have ever asked me to supply examples of published work.

 1. It Can Turn Your Passion Into a Job

 For most people photography is done for the sheer love of it.
 When photographing for magazines, there is a risk that you’ll stop taking pictures you like.

-You might love photographing in black & white but the magazine that you want to submit to only accepts colour photos.
-In order to get their attention, you’re stuck photographing in colour.
+You might love photographing in black & white but the magazine that you want to submit to only accepts color photos.
+In order to get their attention, you’re stuck photographing in color.

 Do this enough times and you may find that the very reason that you got into photography in the first place disappears.

 It’ll become a job rather than something you love.

 How to Get Photos Published in Magazines